Aliases for MIF Gene

 GeneCards Summary for MIF Gene

 MIF (Macrophage Migration Inhibitory Factor) is a Protein Coding gene.
-Diseases associated with MIF include Rheumatoid Arthritis, Systemic Juvenile and Pulmonary Hemosiderosis.
-Among its related pathways are Innate Immune System and Spinal Cord Injury.
-GO annotations related to this gene include receptor binding and cytokine receptor binding.
-An important paralog of this gene is DDTL.
+Diseases associated with MIF include Rheumatoid Arthritis, Systemic Juvenile and Systemic Onset Juvenile Idiopathic Arthritis.
+Among its related pathways are Spinal Cord Injury and PEDF Induced Signaling.
+Gene Ontology (GO) annotations related to this gene include signaling receptor binding and cytokine receptor binding.
+An important paralog of this gene is ENSG00000285762.

 UniProtKB/Swiss-Prot Summary for MIF Gene